gasmeupdev/refill/README.md

 - Fill up tires for extra charge?
 Cleaning windows and shit for additional costs.
 - First page to show "how it works" Button to take people to booking

+- Longer Term thought on zip code availability (only allow booking in a certain number of them)
 - Time intervals should be an hour (only 5p-11p, 5a-7a)
 - Payments integration
 - Car year, license plate